sidneyraabe/projectSamples/README.md

 # projectSamples

-This is a culmination of all of my final projects while studying in The Software Guild's C#/.NET bootcamp.
+This is a collection of some of my projects

 Order of creation:

-## Noun-manager
-(Oct, 2020)
-- My first basic CRUD console application.
-- The assignment was to make an application that keeps track of any noun (hence the name), mine keeps tracks of books.
-- Books are saved to temporary in-memory storage

 ## Flooring Mastery
 (Jan, 2021)